grafana/grafana/WORKFLOW.md

 Security releases follow the same process but MUST be prepared in secret.
 Security releases MUST NOT include changes which are not related to the security fix.
 Normal release processes MUST accommodate the security release process.
 SECURITY.md MUST be followed.

-Pull requests intended for inclusion in the next PATCH release MUST be labeled with `cherry-pick-needed` so they can be picked up by automated release tooling.
+PRs intended for inclusion in the next PATCH release MUST be labeled with `cherry-pick-needed` so they can be picked up by automated release tooling.

 Releases follow the following cadence
 * MAJOR: Yearly